Exponentially-tailed regularity and time asymptotic for the homogeneous Boltzmann equation: Propagation of exponentially-tailed Sobolev regularity

 \section{Propagation of exponentially-tailed Sobolev regularity}

-In the sequel, the Fourier transform $\mathcal{F}$ is denoted by the shorthand $\widehat{f} := \mathcal{F}(f)$ for any tempered distribution $f$.
+Key ingredients for proving the propagation of exponentially-tailed Sobolev regularity are commutator estimates and the regularization property of the gain operator.
+In order to provide an elementary proof of the commutator estimates, we will rely on a generalization of the Bobylev's identity.
+Namely, in the sequel, the Fourier transform $\mathcal{F}$ is denoted by $\widehat{f} := \mathcal{F}(f)$ for any tempered distribution $f$.
 We continue using the shorthand notation $\hat{\xi}:=\xi/|\xi|$, with $\xi\in\mathbb{R}^{d}$, to denote unitary vectors since it should not present any confusion with that of the Fourier transform.
-An essential identity in the analysis is \cite[equation (2.15)]{BD} which is a generalization of that of Bobylev for Maxwell molecules \cite{B}
+Next we state a central identity in the analysis is \cite[equation (2.15)]{BD} which is a generalization of that of Bobylev for Maxwell molecules \cite{B}.